Multidrug-resistant tuberculosis: Extensively drug-resistant TB

-MDR-TB can become resistant to the major second-line TB drug groups: fluoroquinolones (moxifloxacin, ofloxacin) and injectable aminoglycoside or polypeptide drugs (amikacin, capreomycin, kanamycin).
-When MDR-TB is resistant to at least one drug from each group, it is classified as extensively drug-resistant tuberculosis (XDR-TB).
+MDR-TB can become resistant to the major second-line TB drug groups: fluoroquinolones (moxifloxacin, ofloxacin), bedaquiline, linezolid, and injectable aminoglycosides (amikacin, streptomycin).
+When MDR-TB is resistant to at least two of these, it is classified as extensively drug-resistant tuberculosis (XDR-TB).

 WHO has revised the definitions of pre-XDR-TB and XDR-TB in 2021 as following:

 Pre-XDR-TB: TB caused by Mycobacterium tuberculosis (M. tuberculosis) strains that fulfill the definition of MDR/RR-TB and which are also resistant to any fluoroquinolone.

 XDR-TB: TB caused by Mycobacterium tuberculosis (M. tuberculosis) strains that fulfill the definition of MDR/RR-TB and which are also resistant to any fluoroquinolone and at least one additional Group A drug.

 The Group A drugs are currently levofloxacin or moxifloxacin, bedaquiline and linezolid, therefore XDR-TB is MDR/RR-TB that is resistant to a fluoroquinolone and at least one of bedaquiline or linezolid (or both).

 In a study of MDR-TB patients from 2005 to 2008 in various countries, 43.7% had resistance to at least one second-line drug.
 About 9% of MDR-TB cases are resistant to a drug from both classes and classified as XDR-TB.

-In the past 10 years TB strains have emerged in Italy, Iran, India, and South Africa which are resistant to all available first and second line TB drugs, classified as totally drug-resistant tuberculosis, though there is some controversy over this term.
+In the 2010s, hospitals in Italy, Iran, India, and South Africa reported TB strains which were resistant to all available first and second line TB drugs, called totally drug-resistant tuberculosis, though there is some controversy over this term.
+The WHO does not use the term “totally drug-resistant tuberculosis” due to the poor reliability of susceptibility tests for some drugs.
 Increasing levels of resistance in TB strains threaten to complicate the current global public health approaches to TB control.
 New drugs are being developed to treat extensively resistant forms but major improvements in detection, diagnosis, and treatment will be needed.

-There have been reports of totally drug-resistant tuberculosis, but such strains of TB are not recognized by the WHO.